Registration for school year 2019-2020 is now open.

 Classes below sorted by TYPE.
 For classes sorted by DAY OF WEEK, go to our Schedule Page.

-Zumbini® with RCDA partner Bouncing Bambini – ages 0-4
+Zumbini® with RCDA partner Lauren Vazzano – ages 0-4

 Zumbini® is a music and movement class for children, 0 to 4 years, to attend with their fun-loving caregiver.
 We combine original Zumba®-style music with dancing, acoustic singing, rhythmic instruments, scarves, balls, and more to create this fun and engaging 45-minute class.
-Rock Creek Dance Academy has partnered with Bouncing Bambini to offer Zumbini® classes on Wednesday mornings; please for more information or to register.
+Rock Creek Dance Academy has partnered with Lauren Vazzano to offer Zumbini® classes on Wednesday mornings; please for more information.
+Click here to register for Zumbini® with Lauren!

 This enjoyable and energetic class for pre-schoolers emphasizes coordination and rhythm while building on the Little Dancers’ curriculum.
 Children continue to grow comfortable with the dance class structure while expanding their knowledge of simple ballet and tap exercises.
 Students will take part in our Annual Dance Recital, learning an age-appropriate ballet OR tap dance.